Austria has so much to offer. Here you will collect inspirations and ideas for your vacation, these are the best places to visit in Austria!

 Our favorite hangout in Innsbruck is Schloss Ambras, a renaissance castle with beautiful gardens.
 The castle can be visited, of course, the gardens are free and absolutely stunning.

-Rattenberg is Austria’s smallest city.
-It’s a medieval walled city with colorful buildings.
+Rattenberg is Austria’s smallest city located in Tyrol.
+It’s a medieval-walled city with colorful buildings.

 The place is known for its traditional age-old glass workmanship.
 You can buy some of the finest glassware in Rattenberg!